kvang138/Azure-SOC-and-Honeynet/README.md

-# Azure SOC and Honeynet
+# Azure SOC and honeynet